LiamJCates/Programming-Notes/C++/Types&Values/Classes/_Classes.md

 Having the data specified separately from the operations on it has advantages, such as the ability to use the data in arbitrary ways.
 However, a tighter connection between the representation and the operations is needed for a user-defined type to have all the properties expected of a ‘‘real type.’’

-### Concrete Types
-The basic idea of concrete classes is that they behave ‘‘just like built-in types.’’
-For example, a complex number type and an infinite-precision integer are much like built-in int, except of course that they have their own semantics and sets of operations.

-The defining characteristic of a concrete type is that its representation is part of its definition, and that representation is present in each object of a concrete class.
-That allows implementations to be optimally efficient in time and space.

-In particular, it allows us to:
-• place objects of concrete types on the stack, in statically allocated memory, and in other objects
-• refer to objects directly (and not just through pointers or references);
-• initialize objects immediately and completely (e.g., using constructors;
-• copy and move objects